MrFums/Valbot/README.md

 Manipulated to work with Valorant by WolfAnto and Fums.

-Fums further optimized, cleaned the code and fixed some bugs.
+Fums is now the main developer of the bot.

 ## Previews